 To prepare, view this short Pymetrics video to get some sense of what the test will look like.

-In addition, here are a few tips to do your best.
+In addition, here are a few tips to help you do your best.

 - Ensure you have a quiet environment with no distractions so you can focus on the test.

 - Take your time understanding the game instructions.
-Reading the instructions is not timed, so make sure you understand them before you start.
+The time you spend reading the instructions is not limited, so make sure you understand them before you start.

 - Be ready to absorb data from images flashed quickly on the screen.
 You may need to respond to the images you see with keyboard entries or remember a number you’ll be asked to recall later.